 Poor Construction.
 A boom in the Southeastern housing market and lack of skilled labor in the area’s home construction industry has led to rushed build schedules, poor craftsmanship, and hastily built new homes that have any number of construction defects.
 When a house is not built properly and harbors defective construction, mold is more able to spread, resulting in dangerous mold infestations throughout your home.

-Contact Hayes Law if you suspect that you have toxic mold.
 Our team will assess your situation and help you find the culprit that brought mold into your home.